How to Answer “Tell Me About a Time You Failed” – Behavioral Interview Series

 So next time you go bigger.
 “I misjudged the technical complexity, didn’t realize that we’d need to re-architect the entire data layer, and we were delayed by 6 weeks.”
 Now they’re looking at each other, “not sure if the candidate can lead a team on complex projects”

 On the surface it seems that the problem with these answers is that they're too safe or too honest.
 However, the real problem is that they're both incomplete.
+Ideally, your answer should cover the following 5 points:

-The five-part story arc that works
+The five-part story arc (with examples)

 You can ensure that you answer is complete with humility + agency with the following 5 point arc: